fvarrebola/fei/hcii17/README.md

 Once a build is successful the resulting artifact will be an ordinary JAR file named `hcii17-code-assistants_1.0.0.jar` (or whatever version you are building).

+[^1]:
-[1]: However, please note that despite functional, these extensions access a few internal APIs and thus they do not follow Eclipse plugin coding guidelines.
+Please note that despite functional, these extensions access a few internal APIs and thus they do not follow Eclipse plugin coding guidelines.

 #### Enabling and disabling custom extensions
 You can also modify the [plugin.xml](/code-assistants/src/main/resources/plugin.xml) file at your own discretion to enable or disable a particular extension.
 Use XMLs comment marks to do so and remember that since `plugin.xml` is embedded in the JAR file you should rebuild `code-assistants` at every change.